OpenVPN/terraform-provider-cloudconnexa/docs/resources/route.md

 page_title: "cloudconnexa_route Resource - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use cloudconnexa_route to create a route on an Cloud Connexa network.
+  Use cloudconnexa_route to create a route on an CloudConnexa network.
 ---

 # cloudconnexa_route (Resource)

-Use `cloudconnexa_route` to create a route on an Cloud Connexa network.
+Use `cloudconnexa_route` to create a route on an CloudConnexa network.